Cafe Bazaar: َApplications

 According to the report, citing data compiled between March 2017 and March 2018, income from gaming apps experienced a 94% year-on-year increase.
 Other apps also surged 64% compared to the year which ended in March 2017.
 4.7 million apps are downloaded from Cafe Bazaar every day and 7.9 million apps are sold every month.

-According to Cafe Bazaar's CEO Amin Amirsharifi, in 2017, the most popular apps on Cafe Bazaar are Telegram, Instagram, SHAREit (a file transfer platform), Divar (a classified ads app), and Snapp (a taxi-hailing app).

 According to the 2018 report, the most downloaded apps between March 2017 and March 2018 are as follows:

 Games

 Cafe Bazaar has had much success with game downloads in the midst of the “raging success of mobile games” in Iran as demonstrated by the popularity of games like Clash of Clans.
 According to the 2013 survey, Iran had 18 million gamers between the ages of three and forty.
 Café Bazaar is increasingly looking towards games to drive future revenue.
 Chinese developers have already staked a prominent position in the games offered by Cafe Bazaar.
 Their app marketplace offers games from major international developers including Supercell, Tap4Fun, and Elex.

-In terms of revenue generated from game users, Iran ranks third behind Turkey and Saudi Arabia in the Middle East region according to data compiled by Newzoo.
+In terms of revenue generated from game users, Iran ranks third behind Turkey and Saudi Arabia in the west Asia region according to data compiled by Newzoo.

 According to Cafe Bazaar, there are about 120 non-Iranian publishers and developers, with over 800 apps, that offer apps through its platform.
 App developers receive 70% of revenue from their apps.
 There are local publishers that work with foreign developers to localize apps and games for a Persian-speaking customer base.